lostsh/Microservices/README.md

   The response is a message to confirm the score update or an error message

 ### Store data
-- The `auth` app uses a redis database to store the users' passwords
+- The `auth` app uses a redis database to store the users' passwords and codes
 - The `score` app uses a redis database to store the users' scores

 ### Monitoring details